sisterai/estate-assistant-system/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are encouraged!
 Follow these steps:

 1. **Fork the repository.**
 2. **Create a feature branch:**